yz398/Medical-Software-Design/Lectures/GitFundamentals.md

 ```
 git commit
 ```

+:sparkles: Shortcut :sparkles: If you want to commit changes for all modified files that have been previously added to the repository, you can add an commit using the following command: `git commit -am 'commit message'`.

 * How do I send or get committed changes from GitHub (your default remote `origin`)?
 ```
 git push